Balanced attack leading Norwin girls soccer - Trib HSSN

 “We’re just working together as a team.
 We’ve been combining well.
 In practice, we’ve been working hard together and that’s been important.”

-The squad’s midfield has been on the attack too, as all four starters (Iannuzzo, Bernick, Dietz and Shaw) have at least one goal.
+The team’s midfield has been on the attack too, as all four starters (Iannuzzo, Bernick, Dietz and Shaw) have at least one goal.

 “This year, we’ve become more aggressive,” Kauffman said.
 “Along with our speed, I think that makes us even more dangerous.”

-With three shutouts, Norwin’s defense has been tough to beat.
+With five shutouts, Norwin’s defense has been tough to beat.
 Defenders Ava Frankovic, Mara Hudson, Anna Durmis, Kylie Arnold and Emma Rigone have helped goalkeeper Liz Waszkiewicz keep balls out of the net.

 “We have a good starting back line and we have good defenders to keep the energy up,” Kauffman said.
 “Liz is phenomenal, too.
 She is so good.
 She knows exactly where to be.”